department-of-veterans-affairs/notification-api/.github/ISSUE_TEMPLATE/lambda-dependency-update-template.md

 - [ ] Lambda dependencies are updated and we have no broken functionality.
 - [ ] Issues opened by Dependabot and related to lambdas are resolved.
 - [ ] Tickets created for any updates that interfere with current functionality.
+- [ ] In AWS Lambda console, verify that lambdas with updated dependency layers are actually using the newest revisions of the layers.
+(This might require a manual change.)
 ## QA Considerations
 - [ ] Check to see if these updates cancel out any Twistlock issues
 - [ ] QA Regression tests pass after deploying this code.